 Entries tagged as entertainment

-Related tagscollege computer science Technology Flash games microsoft music search engine 3D Realms activision apogee beta c# cake carmack demo directx drm duke nukem fitness flash fps hacking humor id software Infinity ward japanese leaks manhunt 2 media movie movies nerdcore nintendo pc pirates playstation playstation 3 portal programming ps2 ps3 psp reviews security Sony TED Terrorism valve video wii windows xbox xna astronomy piracy Science Star Wars twitter adobe advertisement air amanda android anonymity apple armadillo aerospace backups bandwidth bash bayes blog blogging browser cable Cetrificates cloud computing comics computer configuration management consumerism credit cards debugging defcon dell directv disaster disaster recovery dish networks dmraid dns dnssec dvd eavesdropping ebook education eink encryption exploit fear fibre firefox flying future google gui hardware headless HERO high voltage insanity internet internet explorer ipad iphone ipv6 ISS john carmack kernel kickstarter law laws legal linux lion live writer mac macbook air make mass miniaturization Mitm monitor array monopoly mozilla mysql nanog nanog46 nature net neutrality netbook networking news nuclear power open source optimization os x pebble personal computers plugin politics prism privacy rabbit hole raid rancid rant review rfid robotics rocketry russia san satellite search security theater seo serendipity Snow Leopard social software sony SOPA space spam spamassassin speaking speculation SSL storage tech support tools tribute truecrypt tsa tutorial Twitter Two-factor verizon virtualization volcano wasteland watch weave web web 2.0 web browser windows xp wolfram workaround worm zero-day
+Related tagscollege computer science Technology Flash games microsoft music search engine 3D Realms activision apogee beta c# cake carmack demo directx drm duke nukem fitness flash fps hacking humor id software Infinity ward japanese leaks manhunt 2 media movie movies nerdcore nintendo pc pirates playstation playstation 3 portal programming ps2 ps3 psp reviews security Sony TED Terrorism valve video Virtual Reality wii windows xbox xna astronomy piracy Science Star Wars twitter adobe advertisement air amanda android anonymity apple armadillo aerospace backups bandwidth bash bayes blog blogging browser cable certificates cloud computing comics computer configuration management consumerism credit cards debugging defcon dell directv disaster disaster recovery dish networks dmraid dns dnssec dvd eavesdropping ebook education eink encryption exploit fear fibre firefox flying future google gui hardware headless HERO high voltage insanity internet internet explorer IP ipad iphone ipv6 ISS john carmack kernel kickstarter law laws legal linux lion live writer mac macbook air make mass miniaturization Mitm monitor array monopoly mozilla mysql nanog nanog46 nature net neutrality netbook networking news nuclear power open source optimization os x pebble personal computers plugin politics prism privacy rabbit hole raid rancid rant review rfid robotics rocketry russia san satellite search security theater seo serendipity Snow Leopard social software sony SOPA space spam spamassassin speaking speculation ssl storage TCP tech support telepathy tools tribute truecrypt tsa tutorial Twitter Two-factor verizon virtualization volcano wasteland watch weave web web 2.0 web browser windows xp wolfram workaround worm zero-day

 Wednesday, August 18.
 2010